 The Hassan Foundation USA states that "Water borne diseases like Cholera, Typhoid, Hepatitis A and E and Diarrhea are widespread in the country.
 Not only backward rural areas face this menace, but the people in congested urban centers also suffer from water borne diseases."
 In a World Health Organization report included in the Hassan Foundation article it is reported that bacteria and parasitic conditions related to poor water contribute to between 25 and 35 percent of hospital admissions.
 Furthermore, water related diseases contribute to as many as 60% of infant deaths.
 The OECD Observer states "the failure to collect and treat polluted water to protect populations and aquatic ecosystems will lead to rising costs associated with illness and disease, which in turn will affect education and productivity, not to mention the loss of usable water resources, and ecosystem destruction."
 Only 0.2% of GDP is allocated to address our water supply and conditions.
 (Hassan Foundation) Clearly an ample clean supply of water is not a national priority.

 Until the elected government does something about it, we write and register our protest to the people of the world!

-Read our lesson Managing Scarcity to learn more.
+Read our lesson Economics - Managing Our Scarce Resources, to learn more.
 It includes a scripture lesson on how we are called by God to manage our resources efficiently.